2017 Bach Festival

 We are honored to continue the tradition of the annual Bach Festival by it’s original founder, Jennifer Bowman, and hope to preserve her artistic vision.
 The festival has always been a wonderful educational and artistic opportunity for pianists and violinists in Washington and Oregon, and our mission is to see that it becomes an anticipated event each year.

 Once submitted, the participant will receive a confirmation email including the information submitted on this form.
 Please check your bulk mail folder in the email account you specified in the form if you do not Immediatey see the confirmation.

-On or before Monday, October 3, participants may view the itinerary page for performance time and venue assignments as well as other important information.
+Shortly after Monday, October 16, participants may view the itinerary page for performance time and venue assignments as well as other important information.

 This festival sets forth narrowly defined age groups and specific genre groups so that participants may be fairly judged, and generously decorated.
 Those familiar with previous years should note a number of changes, including:

-- EXPANDED VIOLIN PARTICIPATION: the addition of the Baroque Sonata and Concerto for violin participants. (this was added in 2015)
+- CONTINUED VIOLIN PARTICIPATION: the addition of the Baroque Sonata and Concerto for violin participants (this was added during 2015)

 - REGISTRATION: the form is now online, accepting credit cards for application fees and online signatures.
-The form is available here
+The form is available here: application form

-Application Deadline: All applications must be completed by 11:59 pm, Thursday, September 29, 2016.
+Application Deadline: All applications must be completed by 11:59 pm, Thursday, October 12.
 Click on the icon to the left to download a copy of the rules.
-Participants will be notified of their performance slot on October 9 shortly after Monday, October 3 via email and announcement on this website.
-Please do not inquire about time slots before October 4.
+Participants will be notified of their performance slot on October 17 shortly after Monday, October 16 via announcement on this page.
+Please do not inquire about time slots before October 17.
 Application Form